virtualcommons/port-of-mars-analysis/README.md

 ```

-There is some manual work needed to download the tournament + survey data and set it up in the filesystem to match the above.
+Manual processing needed to download the tournament + survey data and set up a filesystem structure that matches the above.
 Data freshly exported from the port of mars server via the [dump.sh script](https://github.com/virtualcommons/port-of-mars/blob/34cc5223353c7966a348ad638cac1e3fedb224bc/dump.sh) need to be merged with the survey data in `surveys/`

 Data files archived at OSF should work when uncompressed directly into the input/ directory.